sovware/directorist/readme.txt

 = COMPATIBLE WITH ANY THEMES =
 You may know it is very difficult to make a plugin's design compatible with all themes because of the different layouts and markups different themes use.
 However, it is not a problem with Directorist.
 We have invested a lot of time on this plugin to make compatible with almost any WordPress themes.

-= DEDICATED PREMIUM THEME FOR FREE FOR THE PLUGIN! = Maybe your theme is not 100% compatible with our plugin.
-However, you want to get beyond that and want 100% compatibility.
-No problem.
-We have crafted a premium theme for this plugin and we are giving it for free to our valuable users of this plugin.
-Now making a modern and professional directory website is just a matter of some clicks.

-You can build an amazing directory site like this plugin demo site.
-Download it from here: [https://directorist.com/product/directoria](https://directorist.com/product/directoria)

 = EXTENDABLE & DEVELOPER-FRIENDLY =
 You can extend the functionality of this plugin using free & premium extensions.
 It is also developer-friendly.
 Any developer can extend this plugin using different actions and filters provided by this plugin.